fudgefool98/IOS-Final-Project-Closet/README.md

 ------------------------------------------------------------------------------------------------------------------
 Summary:
 * We used Axosoft for our Scrum Board.
-* We met Sunday's at 3pm for Sprint Planning / Review / Retrospective.
+* We met Sunday's at 3pm for Sprint Review / Sprint Retrospective / Sprint Planning.
 * We met after class Tuesday's and Thursday's for our "Daily" Scrum standups.

 UI